oxivanisher/ludus/README.md

 Most online gaming platforms require accounts, collect data, and expose players to chat.
 Ludus is designed with the opposite priorities:

-- **No accounts.** Players identify themselves with a username they type when joining a game.
+- **No accounts.** Players choose a username when joining a game.
 Nothing is stored permanently.
 - **No tracking.** Sessions expire automatically.
-No analytics, no cookies beyond your anonymous player token.
+No analytics, no cookies — your anonymous player token lives in `localStorage` only.
 - **No chat.** The only interaction is the game itself — safe for children.
-- **Self-hostable.** One `docker compose up` and you're running your own instance.
+- **Self-hostable.** One `docker compose up` and you are running your own instance.
 - **Open source.** Add your own games via the plugin system.

 ---